 Attention Deficit/Hyperactivity Disorders

-The student and the Director of Disability Support Services/Counselor or the Assistant Dean of Student Success and Enrollment Management will develop an accommodation plan based on sufficient documentation and individual needs.
+The student and the Director of Disability Support Services/Counselor, Assistant Dean or the Counselor/Advisor will develop an accommodation plan based on sufficient documentation and individual needs.
 Educational Accommodation Notices will be provided to the student.
 The student will be responsible for notifying instructors of reasonable accommodations and providing the notices to instructors.

 Self-identification and providing documentation can be initiated at any time; however, the student must allow reasonable time (4 weeks) for some accommodations to be implemented.